 Abigail Rose Solomon

-Abigail is a Tony and Drama Desk Award-nominated producer, who founded Rosalind Productions Inc in 2005.
-On Broadway, she has co-produced the new musical THE PROM, KING LEAR (starring Glenda Jackson) and THREE TALL WOMEN (Tony and Drama Desk Award Nominations for Best Play Revival) starring Glenda Jackson and Laurie Metcalf who both won Tony Awards for their performances.
+Abigail is a Drama Desk Award winning and Tony Award nominated producer, who founded Rosalind Productions Inc in 2005.
+On Broadway, she has co-produced THE PROM (Drama Desk Award for Best Musical, Tony Award nominated for Best New Musical) KING LEAR (starring Glenda Jackson) and THREE TALL WOMEN (Tony and Drama Desk Award Nominations for Best Play Revival) starring Glenda Jackson and Laurie Metcalf who both won Tony Awards for their performances.
 Abigail was also an Associate Producer on THE MIRACLE WORKER (starring Alison Pill) and a Producing Associate on the new musical WAR PAINT (starring Patti LuPone and Christine Ebersole who were both nominated for Tony Awards).
 Abigail has also worked as a Grassroots Marketer on THE TRIP TO BOUNTIFUL (starring Cicely Tyson who won a Tony Award), a Marketing Associate on ALL MY SONS (starring John Lithgow and Katie Holmes) and a Management Associate on CYRANO DE BERGERAC (starring Jennifer Garner and Kevin Kline who was nominated for a Tony).

 Off-Broadway, Abigail co-produced The New York Times Critic’s Pick hit show MY LINGERIE PLAY with Rattlestick Playwrights Theater.
 She also co-produced sold-out productions of SAVAGE IN LIMBO by John Patrick Shanley and the New York Premiere of A SPLINTERED SOUL.
 She produced an extended run of the New York Premiere of THE LAST SEDER (starring Emmy Award nominee Gaby Hoffmann).
 She has worked as Marketing Director for the non-profit theater Keen Company and as Producing and Marketing Director for The Peccadillo Theater Company.